 Fact: Therapists Are Not Pill Pushers

 Prescription medicine is only one tool a therapist may suggest.
 The use of medicine depends on why you're seeking therapy and the severity of the problem.
 For mild to moderate depression, therapy is often enough.
 For more severe depression or anxiety, or certain other types of mental health problems, a combination of medication and therapy often works best.
 Ask your doctor about the pros and cons of medication in your case.

 Therapy is sometimes viewed as a luxury, but the costs are more reasonable than you might think.
 Insurance often covers mental health services, and many university clinics have sliding scales or payment plans.
 Remember that a handful of sessions can provide significant benefits.
 If you only see a therapist for a short period, the cost will be more manageable.

 Fact: Therapy Can Be Convenient

 If you've been avoiding therapy because you think you don't have the time, think again.
 Many offices have weekend and evening hours, and some therapists are willing to do sessions by phone or Skype (as long as you are not in serious distress).
-Instead of the traditional hourlong appointment, some therapists offer 15-minute sessions.
+Instead of the traditional hour long appointment, therapists can be flexible to accommodate even the busiest schedules.
 This works best for targeted issues, such as how to sleep better or manage your anger.